 Teachable Moments - TENT Blog

 The kid quickly got his soda and the father scooted him away.
 The mature gentleman turned to me and smiled, saying “That dad just missed out on a teachable moment.”
-I replied “Things aren’t like the used to be.”
+I replied, “Things aren’t like they used to be.”

 Teachable Moments can fall into several categories and are easily identifiable.